 Some of the key players in Saudi Arabia's power and distribution transformer market include ABB Ltd., Siemens Ltd., Schneider, Alfanar, Wahah Electric Supply Company, United Transformers Electric Company, The Saudi Transformers Company Ltd. and Hyundai Electric and Energy Systems, the report said.

 Titled "Saudi Arabia Power and Distribution Transformer Market (2019-25)", the report estimates and forecast the overall Saudi Arabia transformer market by revenues, service & repair, volume, types, power ratings, cooling system, types of services offered, applications and regions.

-Government plans to boost the installed power capacity of the Kingdom on account of yearly increase in electricity consumption due to growing population, replacement and reinforcement of existing distribution network infrastructure as well as implementation of smart grid technology are some of the key factors which are expected to revive the demand of transformers in Saudi Arabia, the report said.
+Government plans to boost the installed power capacity of the Kingdom on account of yearly increase in electricity consumption due to growing population, replacement and reinforcement of existing distribution network infrastructure, as well as the implementation of smart grid technology, are some of the key factors which are expected to revive the demand of transformers in Saudi Arabia, the report said.

-Further, growing focus towards renewable energy sector to meet future energy demand would also fuel the growth of transformer market in Saudi Arabia over the coming years, it added. –TradeArabia News Service
+Further, growing focus towards the renewable energy sector to meet future energy demand would also fuel the growth of the transformer market in Saudi Arabia over the coming years, it added. –TradeArabia News Service

 Media Courtesy : GDN Online